'Pathetic': Councillor Steve Morris apologises for Facebook dig at Tauranga mayoral candidate Tenby Powell

-A Tauranga councillor has apologised for a Facebook post where he had a dig at a mayoral candidate for mispronouncing the name of a local icon.
+A Tauranga councillor has apologised for a Facebook dig at a mayoral candidate for mispronouncing the name of a local icon.

 But the target of the post says the episode was "just plain pathetic".